Samuelthoma/Software-Engineering-Mid-Project/README.md

 2. Application usage
     - Access createOrder.php from your localhost to access create order app
     - Access workOrder.php from your localhost to access work order app
-    - All the history can be seen in your local database, there will be order history table and work history table

 3. Feedback and Suggestion
     - Please contact us if there's any bug or if you want to give a suggestion